 These seemingly disparate stories are connected through profound political transformations that link biomedicine and agriculture together.
 These developments illuminate the biopolitics of metabolism, a term that encompasses the ideas, social practices, and institutional relationships that govern the metabolic health of individuals and groups.
 In the biopolitics of metabolism, we essentially have a political problem that gets dressed up as a scientific problem, but we have to recognize that the scientific is always a political problem.
 The convergence of the individualization of metabolism and the concealment of the social dimensions of metabolism have created a context in which solutions to metabolic crises are increasingly understood as a problem of either more technocientific medicine or more transparent government regulations.
 But, these two pathways have always worked together as mechanisms of biosocial control.
 Perhaps we should start crafting new political stories about metabolism that help to break this pattern of understanding.

-Blood Sugar: Racial Pharmacology and Food Justice in Black America.
+Anthony Ryan Hatch is author of Blood Sugar: Racial Pharmacology and Food Justice in Black America.
 He is assistant professor in the Science and Society Program at Wesleyan University.